GuilhermeCunha79/lapr2/docs/SprintA/FURPS.md

 -All users should be authenticated with a password holding 7 alphanumeric characters.
 -including 3 capital letters & 2 digits, in order to use the app.
 -Only Specialist Doctor can access client data
+-It has a funcionality that notificate the client with the test results, by email and SMS; (page 2) -Support for generating reports. (page 2)

 ## Usability